awsdocs/aws-codebuild-user-guide/doc_source/change-project-console.md

    For **Target URL**, enter the value to be used for the `url` parameter in the Bitbucket commit status\.
 For more information, see [build](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories/%7Bworkspace%7D/%7Brepo_slug%7D/commit/%7Bnode%7D/statuses/build) in the Bitbucket API documentation\.

    If you chose **Rebuild every time a code change is pushed to this repository**, in **Event type**, choose an event that you want to trigger a build\.
 You use regular expressions to create a filter\.
 If no filter is specified, all update and create pull requests, and all push events, trigger a build\.
-For more information, see [ Filter GitHub webhook events](sample-github-pull-request.md#sample-github-pull-request-filter-webhook-events) and [ Filter Bitbucket webhook events](sample-bitbucket-pull-request.md#sample-bitbucket-pull-request-filter-webhook-events)\.
+For more information, see [GitHub webhook events](github-webhook.md) and [Bitbucket webhook events](bitbucket-webhook.md)\.

 ------
 #### [ GitHub ]